NewtonGitau/ip3/README.md

 # Delani Studio

 ## Description.
-This is a webpage design for Delani Studio detauling all design, development and services conducted.
+This is a webpage design for Delani Studio detailing all design, development and services conducted.

 ## Version
 Current version V1.0